Hospitaller Fortress (Knights` Halls) was the Order’s headquarters during the Second Crusader Kingdom. And it is a

 Many names refer to this site.
 Thus let’s list go over them.
 Knights` Halls is the old name.
 The primary motivation for changing the name was probably the new archaeological findings that discovered many new underground rooms.
 The last official name is Hospitaller Fortress.
 But many also refer to this place as Crusader Fortress or The Knights` Kingdom.

 Old Acre is the old part of the modern city of Acre.
-And Hospitaller Fortress, as many other tourist attractions, is located within Old Acre.
+And Hospitaller Fortress, like many other tourist attractions, is located within the old city.

 Interactive map of the area: